freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 800.1

-If you look at the logs, it added the bug fix commit from `main`, and then the commit you added to this branch on top of it.
-Now, when this branch is ready to be merged into `main`, it will have all the same features and fixes.
-You should try to keep your branches up to date like this by rebasing them often.
+The logs show that the bug fix commit from `main` was added, and then the commit from this branch was added on top of it.
+Now, when this branch is ready to be merged into `main`, it will have commit history.
+You should try to keep your branches up to date like this by rebasing them.
 In your JSON file, add a `drop` key to the `column` object with a reference for dropping a column.
 The syntax is in the hints, give it a try first.

 #### HINTS